No Time for Nuts: Plot

 Scrat awakens in front of an enormous oak tree.
-Overjoyed at the sight of so many acorns, he tosses away his own acorn, which lands on and almost causes the time machine to fire again, but not before Scrat pulverizes it.
-Scrat tries to remove the nuts from the tree, but is unable to and soon discovers that it is only a monument of some sort, with a commemorative plaque on it reading "Here Stood The Last Oak Tree"; Scrat is in the distant future, where oak trees, and thus, acorns, are extinct.
-He realizes that the acorn he brought with him is the only real one around.
-He makes a dash for it, but the time machine somehow fires one final time, transporting the acorn right out of his paws right before the time machine collapses into pieces.
-Stranded in the acorn-less future, Scrat lets out a scream of frustration, ending the film.
-The forever-lost acorn ends up floating behind the credits.
+At the sight of so many acorns he tosses away his own.
+Trying to get an acorn from the tree, he discovers it is just a monument, with a plaque reading "Here Stood The Last Oak Tree".
+Scrat is in the distant future, where oak trees, and thus acorns, are extinct.
+His own acorn is the only real one left.
+As he grabs for it the time machine fires one final time, zapping the acorn away before collapsing in pieces.
+Scrat lets out a scream of horror, ending the short film.